 It generates a visualization of data that can help you get a better feel for the topics being searched.

 With this tool, you get a list of questions, not to mention other data that isn’t depicted below:

 The Question Analyzer by BuzzSumo locates the most popular questions that are asked across countless forums and websites, including Amazon, Reddit, and Quora.

-If I want to know what people ask about “digital marketing,” I can get that information and sort by question type:
+Want to know what people ask about “digital marketing”?
+You can get that information and sort by question type:

 AlsoAsked.com is another tool that helps identify questions.

 It is based on Google’s People Also Ask data.